theonayoo/theonayoo/README.md

 ## 👋 Hi there,

- I’m SA NAY NAY OO ( Theo ) from Burma, developing a mobile app and deploying cross-platform mobile applications.
+ I am SA NAY NAY OO ( Theo ) from Burma, developing a mobile app and deploying cross-platform mobile applications.
 I really enjoy learning languages and frameworks like React Native, React, Flutter, NodeJS.
 Proficient in developing robust, scalable, and user-friendly mobile solutions using React Native framework and associated technologies.
 Strong problem-solving abilities, attention to detail, and a commitment to staying updated with the latest trends and best practices in Mobile & Web development.

 - 👨‍💻 Currently working with [NINE COMPLEX](https://ninecomplex.com) as a Senior React Native Engineer based in Burma.
 - 📚 Currently learning [NodeJS](https://nodejs.org/en).